17 Best Things to Do in Castle Rock, Colorado

 Best Things to Do in Castle Rock

-Yep, Castle Rock does get its name from a rock that…wait for it…looks like a castle.
-You can easily see the rock from the freeway while driving through town, but you can also visit Rock Park and hike to the rock.
+Yep, Castle Rock does get its name from a rock that… wait for it… looks like a castle.
+You can easily see the rock from the freeway while driving through town, but you can also visit Rock Park and from their trail system, hike to the rock.
 It’s a 1.5 mile hike that’s somewhat difficult, but you’ll get panoramic views of the city and the Front Range.

 👉 Pro Tip: Savvy shoppers can stop by Customer Service in the food court to get an Elite Savings Passbook and get extra discounts.

 This is one of the more fun things to do in Castle Rock!
 Zip across ten zip lines and over 320 acres at the Edge, where you can look across the beautiful Colorado landscape.
-The Edge also has an adventure tower, a ninja course, and a ropes course so you can spend a gorgeous day outside!
+The Edge also features Sky Trek, an adventure tower and ropes course, so you can spend a gorgeous day outside!

 Grab a cold one after a day of outdoor exploring in Castle Rock at BURLY Brewing Company!
 They brew up a variety of hard seltzers and beers, including a sweet and spicy chili beer.
 The brewery also has food trucks outside each night, so you can grab some food as well.